The Fifth Sunday in Ordinary Time [B]

 “For this purpose have I come.”

-In today’s Gospel passage, the people around Jesus seem to believe that the cures He’s working are the “good news” of the Gospel.
+In Sunday’s Gospel Reading, the people around Jesus seem to believe that the cures He’s working are the “good news” of the Gospel.
 We have to remember that the word “gospel” literally means “good news”, and that Jesus had gone around Palestine for some time preaching that he had a message of “good news” for them.

-But there was a common misunderstanding among those who heard Jesus.
+But here we see a common misunderstanding among those who heard Jesus.
 They didn’t exactly understand what Jesus’ “good news” concerned.
 Was it good financial news?
 News of good weather for the crops for the next hundred years?
 Was it news of Israel’s freedom from its slavery to the Roman Empire?
-The people in today’s Gospel passage think that Jesus has “good news” for them about the physical suffering that afflicts them.
+The people in today’s Gospel Reading focus their attention upon the “good news” that Jesus has for them about their physical suffering.

-Now we, as Catholics living in modern times, know that the meaning of the Gospel is that we are freed from slavery to sin, not simply that we are freed from the slavery of our bodies to disease.
+Now we as Catholics living in modern times know that the meaning of the Gospel is that we are freed from slavery to sin, not simply that we are freed from the slavery of our bodies to disease.
 The people in Palestine, however, were so caught up in the wonder of Jesus’ physical cures that they couldn’t understand that Jesus was simply using these cures as signs.
-They were healings of the body that foreshadowed the more radical healing of the soul.
+These miracles were healings of the body that foreshadowed the more radical healing of the soul.